Skip to main content

 • Your websocket connections would change from wss://chrome.browserless.io/chromium to something like wss://chrome.browserless.io/p/53616c7465645f5ff8cc738d5eecb3032823d67e37578fe4531b0f9a83dc80856c66d0fe36aba4d2f4bc5f01c18bdfab/chromium?token=YOUR_API_TOKEN_HERE&--user-data-dir=~/custompath/456

-The following examples demonstrate how to use the --user-data-dir flag with both Puppeteer and Playwright.
-These examples show how to persist a login session to browserless.io - once you log in and close the tab, running the script again will show you already logged in.
+These examples persist a login session to browserless.io.
+After logging in and closing the tab, running the script again shows you already logged in.

 import puppeteer from 'puppeteer-core';